Support for employers of apprentices and trainees

 If withdrawal of consent is not received, the suspension will be confirmed in writing to all parties.

-Notification of changes impacting the suspension period.
+Notification of changes during the suspension period

 End of suspension period